vbalasu/datarobot_prediction/blog.md

 Not quite!

-The best ML algorithms and models are of no use until you actually apply them to make predictions on future outcomes and incorporate those predictions into your decision making.
+The best ML algorithms and models are of no use until you actually apply them to make predictions on future outcomes.
+Then you must incorporate those predictions into your decision making.
 The business value of ML is realized only when it alters behavior to produce positive outcomes.

 In this post, we look at how to derive value from a DataRobot model that is designed to answer the following question: